JuhoKon/iBeacon-server/README.md

 Accessing them is straightforward: [http://localhost:3000/landing/fi] [http://localhost:3000/about/en].

+## Cloud Functions

+We have one Cloud Function deployed to the GCP (found under /functions - folder along with deployment scripts).
+It is used to reset all cache keys, as the TTL should be set to a high value, so we are easing off the load from the DB.

 # Deployment

 The deployment scripts work using the `gloud command-line tool`, you need to have it downloaded and installed, and configured on the account that you want to deploy the project to.